Curriculum: Master of Science in Medical Laboratory Science Leadership

 Credit: 3

-This course will provide an in-depth concentration in transfusion medicine with detailed discussion of the principles required for quality management related to facilities and equipment, critical supplies, personnel resources, and unique regulatory requirements and compliance.
-Qualification of donors, collection methods, processing and manufacture, and quality control of components will be covered.
-Additionally, components used for transfusion support will be examined and evaluated.
+This course provides an in-depth study of the structure, biochemistry, and function of red blood cells, hemoglobin and blood group systems that serves as the foundation for enhancement of skills in transfusion medicine, including the principles required for quality management related to facilities, equipment, critical supplies, personnel resources, and regulatory requirements and compliance.
+Qualifications of donors, collection methods, processing and manufacture, and quality control components are included.
+Additionally, components used for transfusion support are examined and evaluated.

 3